1978 United States Senate election in Massachusetts: Campaign

 In the early stages of the campaign season, Republican incumbent Ed Brooke seemed like a strong candidate for re-election.
 In 1972, he defeated his Democratic challenger by nearly 700,000 votes while President Nixon failed to carry the state.
 Because of Brooke's apparent strength, most Democrats avoided the race in its early stages.

 The first to declare her candidacy was Elaine Noble, a two-term State Representative serving the Back Bay and Fenway-Kenmore neighborhoods of Boston.
 Noble was primarily known for her status as the highest-ranking openly gay elected official in United States history to this point and was described in the Washington Post as "an avowed lesbian."

 As Senator Brooke began to appear more vulnerable, more experienced Democrats declared their campaigns.
-By the time Brooke's divorce proceedings concluded, Noble was joined by Secretary of the Commonwealth Paul Guzzi, Lowell congressman Paul Tsongas, and pro-busing Boston School Committee member Kathleen Alioto, the daughter of New England Patriots founder Billy Sullivan and wife of former San Francisco Mayor Joseph Alioto.
+By the time Brooke's divorce proceedings concluded, Noble was joined by Secretary of the Commonwealth Paul Guzzi, Lowell congressman Paul Tsongas, and pro-busing Boston School Committee member Kathleen Sullivan Alioto, the daughter of New England Patriots founder Billy Sullivan and wife of former San Francisco Mayor Joseph Alioto.
 Soon, conservative Howard Phillips entered the race, hoping to exploit a four-way split in the liberal vote.

 The race was considered a three-way contest between Alioto, Guzzi, and Tsongas.
 Guzzi was considered the early favorite, due to his statewide office and name recognition.
 However, Tsongas demonstrated a familiarity with national issues and aired clever ads that played off his hard-to-pronounce name.
 By the closing days of the campaign, some considered Tsongas the slight favorite.